tkenning/dev.na.bambora.com/source/docs/guides/recurring_payment/index.md

 ## Modify

 You can modify a recurring payment to change its amount or schedule.
-You can put a payment on hold or you can close it. (what's the difference?).
+You can put a payment on hold or you can close it.

 If a recurring payment is disabled and later reactivated back, payments will be charged unless the `processBackPayments` parameter is passed.

+You can only use actual card data when updating the payment card associated with a recurring payment account.
+Using either a single-use token, or a Payment Profile customer code will not work.
+We recommend that you create a new recurring payment if you need to change card data.

 You cannot update the payment card a recurring payment account using either a using a single-use token, or a Payment Profile.
 We recommend that you create a new recurring payment if you need to change card data.